frederic-perez/AmE-dictionary/data/idioms.md

 __hark(en) back to (something)__ __1__ To cause one to think of or recall something.
 (The spelling “harken” is actually a variant of the archaic word “hearken,” which originally meant “to listen” but is more commonly used in place of “hark” in this idiomatic phrase.) _That song harkens back to an earlier time in my life._ __2__ To have originated or begun as something.
 To go back to something as an origin or source. _You know, our modern cell phones hark back to those old rotary phones you like to make fun of._ _The diner’s interior harks back to the 1950s._ __3__ To revisit or recall something mentioned earlier. _Before we get too upset, let’s all harken back to the real reason we’re here today._
 __harp on the same string__ To dwell tediously and repeatedly upon a single subject or topic, especially in complaint.
 Likened to playing the same note over and over again on a harp.
 __harrowing experience__ An experience that is frightening, chilling, or disturbing, either due to an implied or actual element of danger, or from being physically or emotionally unpleasant.
-__hash out__ :two: To discuss something in detail.
-A noun or pronoun can be used between “hash and “out.” _I’m calling Mom right now to hash out the details for Thanksgiving dinner._
+__hash out__ :dart::three: To discuss something in detail.
+A noun or pronoun can be used between “hash” and “out.” _I’m calling Mom right now to hash out the details for Thanksgiving dinner._
 __hash slinger__ A cook or a waitress, especially at a diner or cheap restaurant. (“Hash,” in this sense, refers to a dish or stew of chopped meat and vegetables, not hashish.)
 Primarily heard in US.
 __hat trick__ :mega:
 __hate someone’s guts__ Thoroughly despise someone, as in _I hate Peter’s guts._ The _guts_ here refers to a person’s inner essence.